 1. Choose Trustworthy Tenants

-Since you will not be close enough to go to your rental at a moment’s notice, it’s extremely important that you trust your tenants.
+Since you won’t be close enough to go to your rental at a moment’s notice, it’s extremely important that you trust your tenants.

-When renting to someone you don’t know, make sure you conduct a thorough screening of their rental background before allowing them to move in.
+When renting to someone you don’t know, make sure you thoroughly screen their rental background before allowing them to move in.
 Ask them to complete a rental application, and be sure to contact their references.